um-grex/grex-docs/content/english/grex/_index.md

 ## Software
 ---

-Grex is a traditional HPC machine, running CentOS Linux under SLURM resource management system.
+Grex is a traditional HPC machine, running Linux and SLURM resource management systems.
 On Grex, we use different software [stacks](software).

 ## Web portals and GUI
 ---